gryph1231/GriphRotations/Rubim-RH/Rotations/RG/backupaoeworking.txt

         return S.GhostlyStrike:Cast()
                 end

-        if S.EchoingReprimand:IsCastableQueue(8) and not Target:IsDeadOrGhost() and not Player:Debuff(S.Dreadblades) then
+        if S.EchoingReprimand:IsCastableQueue(8) and not Target:IsDeadOrGhost() and not Player:Buff(S.Dreadblades) then
             return S.EchoingReprimand:Cast()
         end